bepping/non-oversmoothing-gcns/README.md

 This repository provides the implementation for the experiments conducted in our paper:

-Bastian Epping, Alexandre René, Moritz Helias, Michael T. Schaub [Graph Neural Networks Do Not Always Oversmooth](https://arxiv.org/abs/2406.02269) (arXiv preprint 2024)
+Bastian Epping, Alexandre René, Moritz Helias, Michael T. Schaub [Graph Neural Networks Do Not Always Oversmooth]() (NeurIPS 2024)

 ## Installation